Last Updated on

 If anyone in Peru offers you a tomato juice, a jugo de tomate, chances are very high that it is made with tree tomatoes instead of regular tomatoes.
 They share the name and the orange-red colour but that is where all similarities end.
 Tree tomatoes are a delicious fruit that can be turned into a sweet and fruity juice.

 I have a confession to make.
-Even though I have been travelling here for more than half a year, I have never actually tried guanabana raw – despite it being such a common fruit all over South and Central America.
-But I have eaten guanabana yogurt and absolutely loved it.
+Even though I have been travelling in Latin America for more than half a year, I have never actually tried guanabana raw – despite it being such a common fruit all over South and Central America.
+But I have eaten guanabana yoghurt and absolutely loved it.

 In fact, most of the times you see guanabana, it is prepared as a smoothie or drink.
 It has a sweet flavour that I saw described as a mixture of pineapple, strawberry and citrus fruits, but I will leave it up to you to decide what you can taste in this unique flavour.